dbadrian/test_kitchen/ferments/sourdoughbread.md

   * 2.5 Tl Koriander
   * <1Tl Kuemmel

-  # Result: Dough mixing easy, messed up and added salt to late, so mabye more sticky while kneading than necessary (otherwise rye?)
+  **Result**: Dough mixing easy, messed up and added salt to late, so mabye more sticky while kneading than necessary (otherwise rye).